microsoft/Guan/README.md

 Author: Lu Xun, Microsoft.

 ```
-Guan is currently Preview technology and is not meant for Production environments.
+This is Preview technology and is not meant for production use.
+Only use in Test environments.
 ```

 ### Syntax